symfony/symfony-docs/guides/testing/overview.rst

 * Rinse and repeat.

 Requests, clicks, and submissions are done by a client that knows how to talk to the application.
-To access such a client, your tests need to extends the Symfony2 ``WebTestCase`` class.
+To access such a client, your tests need to extend the Symfony2 ``WebTestCase`` class.
 The sandbox provides a simple functional test for ``HelloController`` that reads as follows::